Afiru21/Development/README.md

 - An on-line application form
 - Links to web development courses

 The target audience for the site is people who have completed training courses or qualifications related to web development and are now looking for a job as a web developer.

 # Identification of user requirements

+- These are the user requirements for the project

+# Visual designs for web pages

+- Wireframes

+# alternative design options